hasura/ekg-prometheus/Tutorial.md

 The usual metric samples obtained through the `sampleAll` function are generally _not_ atomic snapshots of their metrics.
-In general, because metric sampling actions can be arbitrary `IO` actions, `ekg-core` has no way to ensure that independent metrics are sampled atomically.
+In general, because metric sampling actions can be arbitrary `IO` actions, `ekg-prometheus` has no way to ensure that independent metrics are sampled atomically.

 However, a group of metrics can be sampled atomically if